Infinity-Surge/open-ventilator/docs/drafts/OVP-0002-hardware-api-requirements/source/gpio.rst

 Input/Output
 ============

+Regardless of the MCU chosen, the following inputs, outputs, analog outputs, analog inputs, PWM outputs will need to be included in the hardware design in order to produce a minimum viable product.

 Power Supply Monitoring
 -----------------------

 The hardware shall provide a method of monitoring power supply faults, monitoring AC or DC usage.
+This is subject to change, based on the power requirements of the MCU, sensors, and required devices:

 +-----+-------------------+----------------------------------------------------------+
 + I/O | NAME              | DESCRIPTION                                              |